cbmLAD/cbmLAD_project/README.md

 ## 📤 Output Files

-Output `.txt` files will be automatically generated in the same folder (`C:\\cbmLAD`) during program execution.

-For each operation performed by cbmLAD (training, testing, and classification), specific output files are generated and saved in the working directory `C:\\cbmLAD`.
+For each operation performed by cbmLAD (training, testing, and classification), specific output `.txt` files are generated and saved in the working directory `C:\\cbmLAD`.

 ### 🔧 4.1 Training Results